diyessi/explications/content/articles/srt1.md

 .99 | 0 | 00 | 00000000 | 000 011 111 111 111 111 111 111 111
 ```

+---

-Now the bits 4 and 5 of the fraction are cleared:
+Bits 4 and 5 of the fraction are cleared by:
 ```
        ANA SQRT+35                                                     MISRT1022
 ```
-where `SQRT+35` is
+where `SQRT+35` is:
 ```
        OCT 000017777777      MASK FOR CORRECTION                       MISRT1044
 ```
-This results in:

 ```
  x  | S | QP | CHAR     | FRACTION
     | 0 | 00 | 00000000 | 000 00 (c8 ?
 (2^22-1)-F[2-23] : F[2-23])